Eligibility criteria (the criteria might change for the next application period, January 2024)

 Applicants also need to have at least two years of relevant work experience gained after the completion of their university degree (bachelor’s degree).
 The cut-off date for the accumulation of the work experience is July 31.

 Relevant work experience obtained after completion of a post-secondary or higher vocational level diploma in Finland (opisto- tai ammatillisen korkea-asteen tutkinto, in any field of education) but prior to taking the higher education degree is also accepted.

 Upload colour copies of your certificates to the online application form at Studyinfo.fi.

 - upload the documents when filling the application form or

-- submit your application without any attachments and come back to submit them by 26 January 2022 before 3:00pm Finnish time, by using the link you received in your email after submitting your application.
+- submit your application without any attachments and come back to submit them by the given deadline by using the link you received in your email after submitting your application.

 If you cannot upload your documents, you can submit them by post, email or by handing them in at the info desk of Diak’s Helsinki campus.
 If you send your document copies via email, please take into account IT security matters.